Fellows

 Ciarcia has edited or co-edited numerous collective publications.
 His most recent works include the documentary film Le Dahomey cérémoniel (2022) and the book Le Dahomey cérémoniel.
 Le cinéma de Francis Aupiais (2024).
 Since 2017, he has been conducting ethnographic research in Guadeloupe.

 Gaetano Ciarcia has been a visiting scholar at the Universidade Federal do Rio Grande do Sul in Brazil; the Universidad Nacional San Martín/Istituto de Altos Estudios Sociales in Buenos Aires; and the Université d’État in Haïti.
-He is the editor of the journal Passés futurs and a member of the editorial board of the journal Cahiers d’études africains.
+He is the editor of the journal Passés futurs and a member of the editorial board of the journal Cahiers d’études africaines.

 • Universiteit Maastricht (The Netherlands)